 Students can become actively involved by volunteering in community service and exploring all possible ways to make a difference.

-There is always something to do on campus, and the UCLA Happenings events calendar captures them all, including sport events, lectures and student activities.
+There is always something to do on campus, and the UCLA Community events calendar captures them all, including sporting events, lectures and student activities.
 UCLA offers a rich variety of concerts, art exhibits, dance recitals, and theater productions as an integral part of University life.

-UCLA has over 60 traditional, honors, and service Greek letter organizations, which are sponsored and advised by Fraternity & Sorority Relations.
-Approximately 14% of the student body is involved in fraternities and sororities.
+UCLA has over 60 traditional, honors, and service Greek letter organizations, which are sponsored and advised by the Office of Fraternity & Sorority Life.
+Approximately 13% of the student body is involved in fraternities and sororities.

 Involvement in a fraternity or sorority can enrich the undergraduate experience and provide a strong foundation for cognitive, social and personal development.
-Men and women in fraternities and sororities are committed to their academics, volunteer time in the community, develop and strengthen leadership skills, form a campus and cultural support network and have access to affordable housing.
+Members of fraternities and sororities are committed to their academics, volunteer time in the community, develop and strengthen leadership skills, form a campus and cultural support network and have access to affordable housing.

 UCLA Recreation provides extensive access to a broad range of recreational activities and services.
 Recreational services are offered across campus, including fields, gyms and pools.

-The UCLA Club Sports Program consists of more than 30 clubs and nearly 1,500 participants.
-Students complete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation; however, all clubs are organized by student officers.
+The UCLA Club Sports Program consists of more than 54 clubs and 2,700+ participants.
+Students compete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation within the UCLA Competitive Sports Program; however, all clubs are organized by student officers.
 Club dues may apply.

 UCLA Recreation provides therapeutically-based recreation adaptive programs for people with cognitive and physical disabilities that expand their access to opportunities that promote physical fitness, health and wellness, increased self-esteem and greater functional independence.